Martin McKee: Biography

-He was educated at the Royal Belfast Academical Institution and trained as a doctor at The Queen’s University of Belfast, qualifying in 1979 and specialized initially in internal medicine at the Belfast City Hospital and the Royal Victoria Hospital between 1979 and 1985, before moving into public health.
+He was educated at the Royal Belfast Academical Institution and trained as a doctor at The Queen's University of Belfast, qualifying in 1979 and specialized initially in internal medicine at the Belfast City Hospital and the Royal Victoria Hospital between 1979 and 1985, before moving into public health.
 McKee currently lives in London with his wife Dorothy and two daughters.

 Professional career

 Martin McKee created the European Centre on Health of Societies in Transition in 1997 with Professor David Leon, a WHO Collaborating Centre comprising a team of researchers working primarily on health and health policy in central and eastern Europe and the former Soviet Union.
 He is also research director of the European Observatory on Health Systems and Policies, a partnership of universities, national and regional governments, international agencies and was President of the European Public Health Association between 2014 and 2016.
 In September 2021 he was elected as President Elect of the British Medical Association.
 He has published over 1300 scientific papers and 50 books, was an editor of the European Journal of Public Health for 15 years.

+He is a member of the Academia Europaea.

 Research

 Appointed to a senior lecturer post in 1989 with responsibility for developing a program of research in Europe, he was immediately confronted with two major changes: the collapse of the communist regimes in central and eastern Europe and, later, in the USSR, and the removal of borders within the expanding European Union.
 He has led major programs on both issues.
 With his colleagues Professor David Leon and Vladimir Shkolnikov, he has contributed important new insights into the adverse health consequences of rapid social and political transition, the entry of the international tobacco corporations into these new markets, and the role of alcohol, and especially substances such as aftershaves (odekolon) in the high levels of premature mortality seen in this region.
-More recently, his work on social change has extended into a large body of research on the health effects of the post-2007 financial crisis, jointly with Dr David Stuckler.
+More recently, his work on social change has extended into a large body of research on the health effects of the post-2008 financial crisis, jointly with Dr David Stuckler.
 His research on the European Union has included books and articles on the impact of European law on health and health policy, European research policy, and cross-border mobility of patients.
 In 2013 he led a Lancet series on health in Europe.
 In 2016 he co-founded Healthier IN the EU, a grassroots campaign making the health case for continued UK membership of the European Union.